-It has been recommended that you have telescopic surgery to inspect your ureter or kidney.
-If abnormality or lesion is found, tissue sampling may be done and laser destruction of the lesion may also be carried out.
+It has been recommended that you have surgery to remove stones or fragments of stones in the ureter or kidney.
 It may involve placement of a soft plastic tube or stent between the kidney and the bladder.
 The procedure also includes cystoscopy (a procedure using a cystoscope to examine the inside of your bladder) and x-ray screening.

 The surgeon will insert a telescope into the bladder through the water pipe (urethra).
 Under x-ray guidance, a flexible guidewire will be inserted into the tube that runs to the kidney (ureter), on the affected side.
-A longer telescope (rigid, pictured below, or flexible, pictured above) will then be inserted over the wire and passed up to the kidney.
+A longer telescope (rigid, pictured below, or flexible, pictured above) will then be inserted over the wire and passed up to the kidney to locate the stone(s).

-If a lesion is found, tissues samples will be obtained.
-Laser may be use to destroy the lesion and stop bleeding.
+The stone(s) will be disintegrated using a mechanical probe or laser and the fragments extracted with special retrieval devices.
 A ureteric stent is normally left in place, together with a bladder catheter, after the procedure.